 With a deed-in-lieu-of-foreclosure, you exchange the deed to your home for forgiveness of your mortgage debt.
 You lose your home to the lender, but you avoid the foreclosure process.

-What If I Want To Buy A Preforeclosure Home?
+How Do You Buy A Preforeclosure Home?

 Real Estate Investors

-It’s easy to feel ashamed and to want to bury your head in the sand when you get the call or letter from your mortgage lender letting you know you’re late on your payments.
+It’s easy to feel ashamed and want to bury your head in the sand when you get the call or letter from your mortgage lender letting you know you’re late on your payments.
 But remember that there’s nothing shameful about experiencing hardship.
 Don’t be afraid to ask for help and find a preforeclosure solution that works for you.

-Learn more on the Rocket Mortgage® Learning Center.
+Explore related topics in the Rocket Mortgage® Learning Center.

-Mortgage Basics - 4-minute read
+Home Buying - 4-minute read